 Reading

-At Whitestone Infant School we believe that reading underpins all areas of the curriculum Therefore, we believe it should be an essential part of daily work and opportunities to read in different contexts should are provided to develop children’s awareness of print around them.
+At Whitestone Infant School we believe that reading underpins all areas of the curriculum.
+Therefore, we believe it should be an essential part of daily work and opportunities to read in different contexts should and are provided to develop children’s awareness of print around them.

 Early Years Foundation Stage